rayarachelian/lisaem-1.2.x/README.md

 ------------------------------------------------------------------------------
 Lisa Emulator Source Build README                    http://lisaem.sunder.net/
 ------------------------------------------------------------------------------

+2019.10.13 Finally got it working on macos X 10.11+ but had to recompile both wxWidgets and LisaEm with -stdlib=libc++, and LisaEm with -lstdc++.6, there are still lots of bugs, there are stubs for HQX but this feature is incomplete so not yet included in the code.
+I've added a scripts directory to help the end user be able to build wxWidgets properly.
+Much more testing is needed on macos X, and certainly I need to rewrite all the Windows building code.

 2019.09.29 This is a developer grade preview, you can expect tons of bugs and incomplete features, likely it will turn into a release in a month or two depending on free time, etc.